 The Udder Side, which Angus Taylor conceptualised and produced in collaboration with fellow artists Francois Visser and Steven Delport is an affectionate send-up of the dairy cow – the unofficial symbol of Irene.
 This is an iconic example of an anti-monument made by DSW where a monumental sized sculpture was literary turned on its back.

-The Udderside refers to the other side of conventional thought, as it stands in stark contrast against traditional public sculpture which was once known for propagating the ideology of the time.
-It undermines institutionally sponsored and guided traditional public art propaganda, such as the hero’s on horseback, and rather engage with the public in a whimsical manner.
+The Udder Side refers to the other side of conventional thought, as it stands in stark contrast against traditional public sculpture which was once known for propagating the ideology of the time.
+It undermines institutionally sponsored and guided traditional public art propaganda, such as the heroes on horseback, and rather engages with the public in a humorous and whimsical manner.

 DSW intended to construct the sculpture for children to interact and engage playfully with the piece.
 The bronze and concrete surfaces were treated and smoothed out to allow children to adventure, charter and slide across the structure with great reward.

 Rina Stutzer, in collaboration with DSW, created a site-specific installation titled Sway from 3CR12 stainless steel outside the Everard Read Gallery in Johannesburg.
 She was awarded the Southern Africa Stainless Steel Development Association (SASSDA) Art Project Award in 2014 for this installation piece.